fikayo-sanni/ductape-docs/docs/getting-started/credentials.md

 - **user_id**
 - **private_key**

 These credentials form a unique trifecta that grants you access to your workspace resources.
-It’s essential to handle them with care to ensure the security of your integrations and data.
+It’s essential to handle them with care to ensure the security of your products and data.

 ## Initialize SDK with Credentials